-As noted in earlier in this Chapter and in Chapter 3, when dealing with international human rights treaties, the federal government conducts a review and analysis of existing laws, and usually determines that no modification of Canadian law is required, as the domestic laws already in place conform to the treaty obligations.
-With respect to the Convention on the Rights of the Child, the federal government's argument was that even though Canada's laws do not always match the explicit wording of the Convention, this consultation process ended in an assurance that the standards contained in Canada's laws are now either equal to or even higher than those set out in the
+As noted in earlier in this Chapter and in Chapter 3, when dealing with international human rights treaties, the federal government conducts a review and analysis of existing laws, and usually determines that no modification of Canadian law is required, as the domestic laws already in place conform to the treaty obligations.174 With respect to the Convention on the Rights of the Child, the federal government's argument was that even though Canada's laws do not always match the explicit wording of the Convention, this consultation process ended in an assurance that the standards contained in Canada's laws are now either equal to or even higher than those set out in the we do not ratify until all jurisdictions indicate they support ratification and are in compliance with the obligations contained therein...
+We would await the results of provincial action or indication.
+We would wait to see that they were in compliance with the instrument before we moved to ratification.175

-&lt;sup>174 Irit Weiser, "Effect in Domestic Law of International Human Rights Treaties Ratified Without Implementing Legislation" in Canadian Council of International Law, The Impact of International Law on the Practice of Law in Canada: Proceedings of the 27th Annual Conference of the Canadian Coucil of International Law, Ottawa, October 15-18, 1998 (Cambridge: Kluwer Law International, 1999), p.
+174 Irit Weiser, "Effect in Domestic Law of International Human Rights Treaties Ratified Without Implementing Legislation" in Canadian Council of International Law, The Impact of International Law on the Practice of Law in Canada: Proceedings of the 27th Annual Conference of the Canadian Coucil of International Law, Ottawa, October 15-18, 1998 (Cambridge: Kluwer Law International, 1999), p.
 132.